Pr454th/Logger/README.md

 # Logger
-A no fuss logging API :P
+A no fuss logging API
+#### ✨ Effective even in the presence of content/ad blockers like uBlock Origin

 ### What gets logged?
 If successful, the following are logged